Название компании

 - who agreed;

-If you make changes to the original, employees who previously received the SOP are required to exchange it for a new one against signature.
-After issuing current documents, enter the information into the register.
+If you make changes to the original, employees who previously received the SOP are required to exchange it for a new one upon signature.
+After issuing the current documents, enter the information into the register.

-If you have created an electronic version of the SOP and signed it with an electronic signature, then store it on the server of the medical organization.
-Protect access to the storage with a password, otherwise the SOP may be copied by employees and saved on computers.
-After updating the document, you will not be able to make sure that the outdated version was destroyed.
-As a result, the organization may actively apply rules that differ from each other.
+Store original paper versions in the archive of the medical organization, in the safe of the head physician or in a specially equipped room, which is not accessible to third parties.
+Despite the fact that the SOP cannot be called a secret and important document, the loss of the original will lead to problems.
+You will have to develop a new one, and then re-train employees on it.
+If you have created an electronic version of the SOP and signed it with an EDS, then store it on the server of the medical organization.
+Protect access to the storage with a password, otherwise the SOP can be copied by employees, saved to computers.
+After updating the document, you will not be able to make sure that the outdated version has been destroyed.
+As a result, the organization may actively apply rules that will differ from each other.

 ABOUT THE INSTITUTE